○ 6 min read

 Now that you know the basics, these are the benefits of being properly hydrated during your workout.

 Better Focus.
-Lack of hydration can be linked to everyday fatigue, occasional inability to focus, and can increase the likelihood of common brain fog.
+Lack of hydration can be linked to everyday fatigue, an occasional inability to focus, and can increase the likelihood of common brain fog.

 Better Endurance.
 Not only have studies proven that hydration is a key player in an athlete’s endurance, but they also have found that electrolytes, like those in Hydration, are essential to optimal fitness endurance.